 - Enjoy a comfortable private charter from Bangkok in a modern air-conditioned car (up to 3 people) or a van (up to 10 people)

 - Choose between full or half-day packages to suit the requirements of your trip

 - Plan your own itinerary and let your driver find the shortest route to get there

 - Feel safe in the hands of your experienced driver and guide on request (full-day charter only)

 Before you go to Thailand, you must have your Philippine pesos exchanged for American dollars or Thai Baht.
 There are reputable currency exchange services at Ninoy Aquino International Airport.
 Major entertainment complexes near the airports like SM Mall of Asia and Resorts World Manila also have currency exchange booths.

-Once you arrive in Bangkok, you can then exchange the dollars to Thai Baht for higher conversion.
-Both of the airports serving the Bangkok area have currency exchange booths that you can visit.
+Once you arrive in Bangkok, you can then exchange the dollars for Thai Baht for higher conversion.
+Both airports serving the Bangkok area have currency exchange booths you can visit.

 10 Basic Thai Phrases to Learn Before the Trip

 Not everyone in Thailand can speak English so you are going to have to learn some Thai words to be able to maximize your time there.
 These ten words and phrases will be extremely useful: